On Path diagrams and Stirling permutations: Path diagrams and local types of k -Stirling permutations

-Next we recall the definition of path diagrams (see i.e.~\cite{Francon1979},~\cite{Flajo1980} and the references therein).
-A system of path diagrams on a given set of (labeled) paths is defined as follows.
-A path diagram is a couple $(\lambda(u), s)$, where $u=u_1\dots u_n$ is a path, and $s$ is a sequence of integers $s = s_1\dots s_n$ such that for all $j: 0\le s <\pos(v_j)$, where $\pos=: X\to \N$ is called a possibility function.
+\begin{definition} A system of labeled \L ukasiewicz path diagrams is specified by a function $\pos: \mathcal{A^+}\to \N$ (called a \textit{possibility function}), which takes a letter in the alphabet $\mathcal{A^+}$ and assigns it a non-negative integer.
+A \textit{path diagram} is a pair $(L, p)$, where $L=L_1\dots L_n$ is a labeled \L ukasiewicz path, and $p$ is a sequence of non-negative integers $(p_1,\dots, p_n)$ such that $0\le p_j < \pos(L_j)$ for all $j=1,\ldots,n$. \end{definition}

-Now we are ready to state the connection between path diagrams, $k$-Stirling permutations and $(k+1)$-ary increasing trees. \begin{theorem} The class of $k$-Stirling permutations of size $n+1$ (the family of $(k+1)$-ary increasing trees of size $n+1$) is in bijection with path diagrams of length $n$, with possibility function $\pos(.)$ given by
+Now we are ready to state the connection between path diagrams and $k$-Stirling permutations, using their correspondence with $(k+1)$-ary increasing trees.